Do Disc Herniations Cause Pain?

 2. Direct nerve irritation of certain specific nerves.
 Located near the outer fibers of the annulus, are the so called sinu-vertebral nerves.
 Most spine researchers agree that these nerves have potential to generate pain when irritated.
 With disk herniations, the annular disrupts, and has potential to irritate this nerve.
 The pattern of pain is not always classic, but irritation of the nerve can lead to spine related pain and discomfort.

 3. Mechanical pressure on the nerve sac, or the actual nerve.
-Who ever designed the spine did an wonderful job protecting the nerves and the spinal cord, while still allowing motion.
-The spinal cord, and the individual nerve fibers in the spinal canal is incased in the dural sac.
-To make an analogy, the dural sac is like a garden hose, and within the water filled hose, are individual nerves or the spinal cord, floating within that cord.
+The spine does a wonderful job protecting the nerves and the spinal cord, while still allowing motion.
+The spinal cord, and the individual nerve fibers in the spinal canal is encased in the dural sac.
+To make an analogy, the dural sac is like a garden hose, and within the water filled hose, are individual nerves and the spinal cord, floating within that cord.
 Normally there is room within the dural sac, so that stretching, bending, and some compression of the sac will not cause direct compression on the spinal cord, or the individual nerve.
 But sometimes, the stretch, or compression is significant enough to cause irritation onto these individual nerves, or the spinal cord itself.
 As stated above, the fluid filled dural sac usually has enough space to allow movement for the individual nerves or cord within the sac.
 But, significant disk herniations, fractures, or other causes of significant compression can cause actual entrapment of the nerves or the cord.

 By these three mechanisms, we can usually explain the rationale for treatments prescribed for symptomatic disk herniations.

-1. NSAIDS, ESI’s and steriod medications are designed to decrease the inflammation caused by the “chemical irritation”.
+1. NSAIDS, Epidural steroid injections or oral steroids are designed to decrease the inflammation caused by the “chemical irritation”.

-3. Physical therapy can relax the inflammed muscles, and strengthen the core muscles, preventing further pressure on the annular disruptions.
+3. Physical therapy can relax the inflamed muscles, and strengthen the core muscles, preventing further pressure on the annular disruptions.

-5. By decrease the pain, the patient can give the body time to decrease the inflammation, eliminate the chemicals, and allow the herniated fragment to dehydrate and shrink away from the cord or the nerve.
+4. By decreasing the pain, the patient can give the body time to decrease the inflammation, eliminate the chemicals, and allow the herniated fragment to dehydrate and shrink away from the cord or the nerve.